 Have you ever read The Lord of the Rings?

 Giorgia non si è mai sposata.

 Now let’s see how to use mai in Italian.

 Use of mai in Italian

 We’ve said that mai in Italian is an adverb that translates to the English adverb “never” or “ever”.

-Differently from English, it’s used in negative affirmative sentences along with the particle non, so you basically have a double negative.
+Unlike English, it’s used in negative affirmative sentences with the particle non, so you basically have a double negative.

 Non ho mai mangiato in un ristorante.

 Literally: I haven’t never eaten in a restaurant.